 6. Pizza at Joe’s Pizza

-A tiny unassuming joint located on Carmine Street in Greenwich Village, Joe’s Pizza is beloved by locals living in the neighborhood, tourists from all over the world and celebrities alike.
+A tiny unassuming joint located on Carmine Street in Greenwich Village, Joe’s makes one of the best pizza in NYC beloved by locals, tourists and celebrities alike.
 In their own words, Joe’s Pizza has “no glossy corporate backing, no fancy pants pies, no pretentious nonsense and no gimmicky budget pizza either.”

 Joe’s offers classic New-York-style pizza.
 The recipe is the same as it was in 1975 when the joint first opened and the cooking process is still overlooked by Joe Pozzuoli, who immigrated to the USA in 1950s from Naples, Italy.